 10. At most 5 key words must be written below the abstract.

-11. Abstracts, keywords and JEL Codes should be prepared under the title of "Abstract" in English, Palatino Linotype, 9 font size, 1.15 line spacing, before: 6nk, after: 6nk and justified on both sides.
+11. Abstract and keywords should be prepared under the title of "Abstract" in English, Palatino Linotype, 9 font size, 1.15 line spacing, before: 6nk, after: 6nk and justified on both sides.

 12. The main text should be written in Palatino Linotype, 10 font size and 1,15 line spaced.
 Paragraph spacing after a single paragraph (6 nk) should be given.